HtunHtunHtet/pokedex/README.md

 # Installation
-1. clone this repo
+1. Clone this repo
-2. Change directory to `bash cd pokedex`.
+2. Change directory to `cd pokedex`.
 3. Install package via npm , `npm i`
 4. Start the application by using `npm run start`, the application will open in your browser, ideally at `http://localhost:3000`.